 For decades this was treated as a curiosity of cell culture.
 Then researchers realized cellular senescence was happening in living tissue, and it was doing things.

-Third, it adopts what Judith Campisi, PhD, at the Buck Institute termed the senescence-associated secretory phenotype (SASP).
+- It adopts the senescence-associated secretory phenotype (SASP).
+Judith Campisi, PhD, at the Buck Institute coined that term.
 Research published in Annual Review of Pathology (2010) showed that senescent cells pump out inflammatory cytokines (IL-6, IL-8, TNF-alpha), matrix-degrading proteases, and growth factors.

 That third feature is the problem.
 A senescent cell isn't just sitting there.
 It's actively rewiring the tissue around it.